msplr/PolyPot/protocol/Protocol specification.md

 ### Data object

 Each data object has the following members:
- - "datetime": a string representing the date and the time when the measures where made, following the ISO 8601 standard.
+ - "datetime": a string representing the date and the time (UTC) when the measures where made, following the ISO 8601 standard.
  - "soil_moisture": a float number representing the soil moisture, in percents.
  - "temperature": a float number representing the temperature, in degree Celsius.
  - "luminosity": an integer number representing the luminosity, in lux.